Dynamic MDETR: A Dynamic Multimodal Transformer Decoder for Visual Grounding: Introduction

 \IEEEPARstart{V}{isual} grounding~\cite{mao2016generation,hu2016natural} aims to localize the object referred by the given expression in an image.
 Using free-form text descriptions as queries breaks the limitation of restricted categories in conventional object detection task and facilitates to strong generality and usability.
 Visual grounding is an important multimodal reasoning technology, bridging visual perception and language expression, and has attracted much attention from academia and industry in both computer vision and natural language processing in recent years.

 Existing methods for visual grounding can be divided into two categories: (1) two-stage methods~\cite{mao2016generation,hu2016natural,hu2017modeling,yu2018mattnet,wang2019neighbourhood,liu2020learning} and (2) one-stage methods~\cite{yang2019fast,liao2020real,yang2020improving,huang2021look}.
-Two-stage methods first generate proposals via off-the-shelf detectors~\cite{ren2015faster, he2017mask} and calculate the similarities between the expression and each of them, then select the best one as the final prediction.
+Two-stage methods first generate proposals via the off-the-shelf detectors~\cite{ren2015faster, he2017mask} and calculate the similarities between the expression and proposals, then select the best one as the final prediction.
 One-stage methods usually first fuse language feature into the image feature map, and then directly predict the bounding box in the dense grids with pre-defined anchors~\cite{redmon2018yolov3}.
-Two-stage methods are capped by the quality of the region candidates produced in the first stage, and cannot be trained in an end-to-end fashion, leading to a sub-optimal results~\cite{yang2019fast}.
-One stage methods can accelerate the inference speed by removing time-consuming object proposal generation stage.
+Two-stage methods are capped by the quality of the region candidates produced in the first stage, and cannot be trained in an end-to-end fashion, leading to sub-optimal results~\cite{yang2019fast}.
+One stage methods can accelerate the inference speed by removing the time-consuming object proposal generation stage.
 But independent prediction on each point in the grid fails to capture object relations for visual grounding.
 Moreover, some simple multi-modal fusion operations like concatenation cannot capture cross-modal interactions well.
-Recently, Transformer~\cite{vaswani2017attention} achieves significant success in computer vision tasks, including image classification~\cite{dosovitskiy2020image,liu2021swin}, object detection~\cite{carion2020end,zhu2020deformable,gao2022adamixer}, and semantic segmentation~\cite{zheng2021rethinking,xie2021segformer}.
-There are also some works applying Transformer into the visual grounding task~\cite{deng2021transvg,kamath2021mdetr,li2021referring,du2021visual}.
-Specifically, TransVG~\cite{deng2021transvg} introduces a multimodal transformer framework to establish intra-modality and inter-modality correspondences with the self-attention mechanism and achieves the state-of-the-art performance.
+Recently, Transformer~\cite{vaswani2017attention} has achieved significant success in computer vision tasks, including image classification~\cite{dosovitskiy2020image,liu2021swin}, object detection~\cite{carion2020end,zhu2020deformable,gao2022adamixer}, and semantic segmentation~\cite{zheng2021rethinking,xie2021segformer}.
+There are also some works applying Transformer into the visual grounding task~\cite{deng2021transvg,ye2022shifting,yang2022improving,deng2022transvg++}.
+For example, TransVG~\cite{deng2021transvg} introduces a multimodal transformer framework to establish intra-modality and inter-modality correspondences with the self-attention mechanism and achieves the state-of-the-art performance.